SiDtheTurtle/Guides/UnifiReverseProxy/Readme.md

 # Steps

 ## Overview
-1. Configure DNS entries in the Unifi control panel.
+1. Configure a DNS entry in the Unifi control panel.
 2. Set up Nginx Proxy Manager using Docker.
 3. Configure proxy hosts in Nginx Proxy Manager.
 4. Deal with any app specific issues with reverse proxies.

 This guide assumes that you want to use `.home` as the TLD for your services, such that you could have `photos.home`, `plex.home` and so on.
 You could use anything in theory, though I'd advise sticking to reserved TLDs like `.home` and `.local` in case you 'collide' with an actual web address.
+Note that although `.home` is a real, reserved TLD a lot of browsers don't recognise it and assume you're searching in the address bar.
+To resolve, make sure you type `http://` before the URL.
+Or `.local` seems to be better supported, though personally I tend to avoid that one as a lot of services try to publsh their addresses as `.local` and again you could have a collision.

 ## 1. Configure DNS entries in the Unifi control panel
-We're going to set up a DNS 'A record', which tells Unifi how to translate a hostname into an IP, then a DNS CNAME record for each service, which redirects from the desired subdomains to the primary domain specified in the A record.
-You could do this entirely with A records and no CNAME records, but you would have to update _all_ the A records if the server IP ever changed- this way you only have to change one.
-Once this step is complete, you can go to the domains you've set up, but it'll only take you to whatever is hosted on the default Internet port, 80.
+We're going to set up a DNS 'A record', which tells Unifi how to translate a hostname into an IP, so that when you enter any `.home` address, you will be bounced to the proxy server.

+1. Decide where you are going to host the reverse proxy server (i.e. which Docker server) and make a note of its IP address.
+If you're a small homelab it's likely your reverse proxy server is going on the same instance as all of your other services, but it doesn't have to.
-1. Log in to the UniFi console.
+2. Log in to the UniFi console.
-2. Go to the settings cog, then `Policy Engine` > `Policy Table`:
+3. Go to the settings cog, then `Policy Engine` > `Policy Table`:

 ![A screenshot of where to find the policy engine button](Screenshots/01_Policy_Engine.png)